Bob Seidemann: 1970s

 Although unpublished until her death in 1970, Seidemann's 1967 portraits of a semi-nude Janis Joplin earned him wide acclaim.
-Seidemann also photographed The Grateful Dead a number of times during their peak, both for posters and album liners, as well as designing the covers for Jerry Garcia's debut solo album, Garcia, and The Grateful Dead's Wake of the Flood with Rick Griffin illustrating.
+Seidemann also photographed the Grateful Dead a number of times during their peak, both for posters and album liners, as well as designing the covers for Jerry Garcia's debut solo album, Garcia, and the Grateful Dead's Wake of the Flood with Rick Griffin illustrating.

 His work was included in the Annie Leibovitz edited book, Shooting Stars: the Rolling Stones Book of Portraits (Straight Arrow Press, 1973), alongside photographers Herb Greene, Jim Marshall, Baron Wolman, Annie Leibovitz, Nevis Cameron, Ed Caraeff, David Gahr, Barry Feinstein, Ethan Russell, and others.

 From 1974 till 1984 Seidemann produced more than 60 record album covers in Los Angeles, among them Jackson Browne's Late for the Sky and Neil Young's On the Beach.
-His cover photo for the 1978 Bob Seger album Stranger in Town (album), shot in the Hollywood Hills, became an iconic Seger photo.
+His cover photo for the 1978 Bob Seger album Stranger in Town, shot in the Hollywood Hills, became an iconic Seger photo.